jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tensor_aliasing_tutorial.rst

    :width: 400

-1. The ML SDK Scenario Runner accepts an image in DDS format instead of common image formats such as  :code:`.jpg`  or  :code:`.png`.
-To convert a  :code:`.jpg`  or :code:`.png` image to DDS format, use the :code:`save_image_to_dds.py` script below.
+1. The ML SDK Scenario Runner accepts an image in DDS format.
+It does not accept images in common formats, for example, :code:`.jpg`  or  :code:`.png`.
+To convert a  :code:`.jpg`  or :code:`.png` image to DDS format, use the following :code:`save_image_to_dds.py` script:

 .. literalinclude:: assets/save_image_to_dds.py
     :language: python

 The script requires 3 arguments:

     a.
-The path to the binary program called dds_utils, which is built as part of the ML SDK Scenario Runner.
+The path to the binary program called :code:`dds_utils`, which is built as part of the ML SDK Scenario Runner.

     b.
 The input image, for example, :code:`PoolTable.jpg`.

     c.
 The output image name, for example, :code:`PoolTable.dds`.

-To use the :code:`dds_utils` tool from ML SDK Scenario Runner to generate the file, run:
+Use the :code:`dds_utils` tool from ML SDK Scenario Runner to generate the file:

 .. code-block:: bash